merrillpaul/aws-audit-kinesis-lambda/README.md

 # Audit log processing with AWS Serverless with Kinesis streams

 ## Design

-Audit events are placed into a Kinesis stream.
-Every insertion, triggers a `λ` function which processes the payload and adds to a Elastisearch index.
-This allows an admin to investigate these events using Kibana or any other tools that can interface with ELastisearch.

 ![Architecture](doc/arch.gif?raw=true "Architecture")

+### Assess
+Assess sends the audit events collected over time , offline or online , over to Central through a sync process.

+### Central
+- Audit events are logged using Log4j to a file in each App server
+- [Kinesis agent](https://github.com/awslabs/amazon-kinesis-agent) tails and sends the logs to a generic audit AWS Kinesis stream
+- The Generic AWS Kinesis stream forwards to a specific Kinesis stream based on a type and partitions it
+- The specific stream processes the payload and sends it over to AWS Elasticsearch under an Index
+- Kibana is used to interrogate into these indices for events

 ## Local Setup